McDegens-DAO/mcburn-js/README.md

 # mcburn-js
-A javascript example of calling the mcburn cNFT burner program.
+A javascript example calling the mcburn cNFT burner program.
 This repo is derived from working code however this repo itself has not been tested.

 ATTN - this is not ready yet!